Running Back Coach and Assistant Head Coach

 The former Université de Sherbrooke Vert et Or Head Coach returned to the Alouettes and to professional football as an Offensive Assistant Coach in 2014.
 He held several titles since, from Assistant Offensive Coordinator, to Receiver Coach, as well as Special Teams Assistant Coach.

-Following his playing career, he was named offensive coordinator of the Université de Montréal Carabins.
+Following his playing career, he was named Offensive Coordinator of the Université de Montréal Carabins.
 He then embarked on a successful coaching career at Collège Montmorency, turning a fledgling football program into a top RSEQ contender.
-He led the team to its first Bol d’Or in 2005 before taking the reins of the Vert et Or in 2007.
+He led the team to its first BOL D’OR in 2005 before taking the reins of the University of Sherbrooke Vert et Or in 2007.
 In 2010, he led the team to its first playoff victory and a first Dunsmore Cup game.
 The following season, he received coach of the year award in the Quebec Conference after the Vert et Or completed the season with a 7-2 record.

 The Alma, QC native enjoyed a productive CFL career playing for the Ottawa Rough Riders and Edmonton Eskimos.
 However, it was during his four seasons in Montreal that Bolduc excelled and played his best football.
 As a member of the Alouettes from 1998 to 2001, Bolduc emerged as a leader and was named the special teams captain in 1999 and in 2000.